GuillemPejo/GUIDE_ANDROID_INTERVIEWS/README.md

         - `ViewGroup` is the invisible container.
 It holds `View` and `ViewGroup`
          - `ViewGroup` is the base class for Layouts.

+* **What's the difference between match_parent and wrap_content?**
+    - **`match_parent`**
+        Setting the layout of a widget to match_parent will force it to expand to take up as much space as is available within the layout element it's been placed in.

+    - **`wrap_content`**
+        Setting a View's size to wrap_content will force it to expand only far enough to contain the values (or child controls) it contains.
+For controls -- like text boxes (TextView) or images (ImageView) -- this will wrap the text or image being shown.
+For layout elements it will resize the layout to fit the controls / layouts added as its children.

 * **Difference between `View.GONE` and `View.INVISIBLE`?**
     - `View.GONE`: This view is invisible, and it doesn't take any space for layout purposes.
     - `View.INVISIBLE`: This view is invisible, but it still takes up space for layout purposes.